RiskQuantDotCom/RiskQuantWebsite/content/contact/_index.md

     backgroundColorCustom: ''
   headings:
     heading: "Got questions?
 Need help?"
     text: "We are open, always accessible and want direct communication with you.
-The place to start is at the top, with Duncan Hart - Duncan@CyberRiskQuant.com or call direct +1 (212) 2014-118."
+The place to start is at the top, with Duncan Hart"
     headingColorCustom: ''
     subHeadingColorCustom: ''
     textColorCustom: '#405965'